nus-cs2103-AY2122S1/tp/docs/team/li-lehao.md

     The implementation too was challenging as it required changes to existing commands.

 * **New Feature**: Added the `listApp` command.
-  * What it does: the `listApp` command allows the user to let PlackBook display a list of all the appointments.
+  * What it does: the `listApp` command allows the user to let PlaceBook display a list of all the appointments.
-    In addition, users can also add keywords such as `time` and `description` after the `listApp` command, to request PlackBook to display the list sorted according to certain keywords.
+    In addition, users can also add keywords such as `time` and `description` after the `listApp` command, to request PlaceBook to display the list sorted according to certain keywords.
   * Justification: This feature improves the user experience significantly because the user need a command to go back to the original appointment list after they use `findApp` command and some other commands.
     In addition, sorting the appointment list according to certain keywords significantly improves the convenience